merenlab/merenlab.org/tutorials/infant-gut/index.md

 80          DAY_24     7955  233        0                   TT             Day17a_QCcontig1_split_00012
 ```

 Good, everything checks out.
-Now since we know the split names and positions in splits, we can in fact see where they actually are using the {% include ARTIFACT name="interactive" text="interactive" %} interface to visualize the merged profile database again, and look at the wider context using the 'inspect' option.
+Now since we know the split names and positions in splits, we can in fact see where they actually are using the {% include ARTIFACT name="interactive" %} interface to visualize the merged profile database again, and look at the wider context using the 'inspect' option.
 Which I have already done for you:

 [![E. faecalis SNVs](images/e-faecalis-SNV-context.gif)](images/e-faecalis-SNV-context.gif){:.center-img .width-50}